Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

    cd Industrial-IoT
    ```

-2. Open a command prompt or terminal to the repository root and run:
+2. Start the guided deployment:

    - On Windows:
      ```pwsh
      .\deploy
      ```

-   - On Linux:
+   - On Linux or Mac:
      ```bash
      ./deploy.sh
      ```